Royal charter

 A royal charter is a formal grant issued by a monarch under royal prerogative as letters patent.
 Historically, they have been used to promulgate public laws, the most famous example being the English Magna Carta (great charter) of 1215, but since the 14th century have only been used in place of private acts to grant a right or power to an individual or a body corporate.
-They were, and are still, used to establish significant organisations such as boroughs (with municipal charters), universities and learned societies.
+They were, and are still, used to establish significant organisations such as boroughs (with municipal charters), universities and learned societies, and were historically used to establish companies.

-Charters should be distinguished from royal warrants of appointment, grants of arms and other forms of letters patent, such as those granting an organisation the right to use the word "royal" in their name or granting city status, which do not have legislative effect.
+Charters should be distinguished from royal warrants of appointment, grants of arms, and other forms of letters patent, such as those granting an organisation the right to use the word "royal" in their name or granting city status, which do not have legislative effect.
 The British monarchy has issued over 1,000 royal charters.
-Of these about 750 remain in existence.
+Of these about 750 remain in effect.

 The earliest charter recorded on the UK government's list was granted to the University of Cambridge by Henry III of England in 1231, although older charters are known to have existed including to the Worshipful Company of Weavers in England in 1150 and to the town of Tain in Scotland in 1066.
-Charters continue to be issued by the British Crown, a recent example being that awarded to The Chartered Institute of Ergonomics and Human Factors, in 2014.
+Charters continue to be issued by the British Crown, a recent example being that awarded to the Chartered Institute of Legal Executives (CILEX), and the Chartered Institute of Ergonomics and Human Factors, in 2014.

 Historical development

-Charters have been used in Europe since medieval times to grant rights and privileges to towns, boroughs and cities.
-During the 14th and 15th century the concept of incorporation of a municipality by royal charter evolved.
+Charters have been used in Europe since medieval times to grant rights and privileges to towns, boroughs, and cities.
+During the 14th and 15th centuries the concept of incorporation of a municipality by royal charter evolved.
 Royal charters were used in England to make the most formal grants of various rights, titles, etc. until the reign of Henry VIII, with letters patent being used for less solemn grants.
 After the eighth year of Henry VIII, all grants under the Great Seal were issued as letters patent.

-Among the past and present groups formed by royal charter are the Company of Merchants of the Staple of England (13th century), the British East India Company (1600), the Hudson's Bay Company, the Chartered Bank of India, Australia and China (since merged into Standard Chartered), the Peninsular and Oriental Steam Navigation Company (P&O), the British South Africa Company, and some of the former British colonies on the North American mainland, City livery companies, the Bank of England and the British Broadcasting Corporation (BBC).
+Among the past and present groups formed by royal charter are the Company of Merchants of the Staple of England (13th century), the British East India Company (1600), the Hudson's Bay Company, the Chartered Bank of India, Australia & China (since merged into Standard Chartered), P&O, the British South Africa Company, and some of the former British colonies on the North American mainland, City livery companies, the Bank of England and the BBC (see BBC Charter).